 - Connecting with multidisciplinary certification experts to create and deliver quality certification programs;

-- Opportunity to participate in the identificatioin of a national research agenda leading to collaborative research initiatives with other member organizations;
+- Opportunity to participate in the identification of a national research agenda leading to collaborative research initiatives with other member organizations;

 - Enjoying a collaborative relationship with other nursing certifying organizations and partnering in campaigns that a single organization might not be able to afford;

-- Opportunity to pose questions of our colleaageus on the ABNS professional networking and communicate site called Groupsite;
+- Opportunity to pose questions of our colleagues on the ABNS professional networking and communicate though online forums;

 - Unite our collective voices to communicate the value of specialty nursing certification to multiple stakeholders.